quranyamal/gomovies/README.md

 - Rename ".env.example" to ".env": `mv .env.example .env`
 - Create and start containers: `docker compose up`

 The web page is served on port 3000 and the API on port 3000 (by default).
+Please go to http://localhost:3000/ or http://[hostname]:3000/ from your browser after starting the containers.